qcoop918/Thesis-Data/README.md

 # Thesis-Data
+The CSV's from the data can be found here: https://drive.google.com/drive/folders/1dvUGERhtOT5b_eNSQF_NJsgjZu8J1Z-2?usp=sharing

-Here are the filtered csv's from the data.
-Alongside this I've included the excel file where I was recording results.
+I've also included the Excel file I used to record the results.